rwalters/prime_patterns/README.md

 end
 ```

-I created a new transitional file as to make these changes so they can be compared without having to dig through the history.
+I created a new transitional file to make these changes so they can be compared without having to dig through the history.

 ```ruby
 require 'strategies'